-OoS specification tools.
-Ritter et.al.
-[14] describe CCM extensions for generic QoS support and discusses a QoS metamodel that supports domain-specific multi-category QoS contracts.
-The work in [6], on the other hand, focuses on capturing QoS properties in terms of interaction patterns amongst system components that are involved in executing a particular service and supporting run-time monitoring of QoS properties by distributing them over components (which can be monitored) to realize that service.
+Other related work focuses on the specification of application-specific QoS properties.
+For example, Ritter et.al.
+[18] describe CCM extensions for generic QoS support and discusses a QoS metamodel that supports domain-specific multicategory QoS contracts.
+The QML QoS specification language [7] specifies component-level QoS properties and is used in [9] to capture user requirements that are translated into corresponding network and system parameters.
+The work in [10] focuses on capturing QoS properties in terms of interaction patterns amongst system components that are involved in executing a particular service and supporting run-time monitoring of QoS properties by distributing them over components (which can be monitored) to realize that service.
 In contrast to the projects and tools described above, QUICKER focuses on automating the error-prone activity of mapping platform-independent QoS policies to middleware-specific QoS configuration options.
-Representing QoS policies as model elements allows for a unified (with functional aspects of the application) and flexible QoS specification mechanism; the platform-independent QoS policies also allow configurable re-targeting of the QoS mapping to support other types of middleware technologies.
+Representing QoS policies as model elements allows for a unified (with functional aspects of the application) and flexible QoS specification mechanism, while automating evolution of the QoS policies with application evolution; the platform-independent QoS policies also allow configurable re-targeting of the QoS mapping to support other types of middleware technologies.
+Since QUICKER is integrated with a model-checking tool, it also enables evaluation of dynamic QoS adaptation in an application-specific manner as well as passing the results to QoS adaptation frameworks.
+Although [10] supports model-based verification techniques, their focus is on monitoring deadline violations in executable specifications.